 - register for an email newsletter,

 - opt-in to web notifications,

 - whitelist the site or turn off adblockers,

 - ultimately pay for premium content, ad-lite or ad-free experiences on a single site or network bundle of sites.

 Visitors are not homogenous, even for a highly niche content site.
 Some are okay with viewing ads, but want more control over the type and frequency.
 Others are happy to share a social login in exchange for an ad-lite experience.
-The majority of visitors simply aren’t ready to “get married” with a subscription in a publisher’s first ask.
+The majority of visitors simply aren’t ready to “get married” with a paid subscription in a publisher’s first ask.
 Instead, multi-dimensional metering helps publishers and visitors get to know each other, become friends, and date in the courtship leading up to subscription.
 This can transform the traditional metered or soft paywall into more palatable "value exchange".

 Over time, relationships equal revenue, and the multidimensional approach offers less risk than a “pay or go home” metered paywall gate.
 With a multi-dimensional approach, visitors are still on a path forward with “relationship microtransactions”, at a more personalized pace.
 Publishers should consider nimble and smart paywall approaches that are responsive to visitor choice while building long-term relationships, reducing churn, and improving long-term revenues.

 You can be up and running with a smart paywall and subscription campaign in less than a week.
 For a demo of how Admiral’s Visitor Relationship Management (VRM) platform expands the relationship between publishers and users beyond the one-dimensional eyeballs & ads model.